zhjtwx/BATNet/README.md

 # BATNet: Symmetry-Aware Deep Learning for Brown Adipose Tissue Detection

+BATNet is a cascaded deep learning framework for **brown adipose tissue (BAT)** detection from chest CT.
+It consists of:

+- **MG-ATSeg**: multi-slice adipose tissue segmentation with a mirror-attention (symmetry-aware) U-Net.
+- **CE-BATCls**: contralateral interaction + transformer aggregation for case-level BAT classification.

 ![BATNet Workflow](model.png) For details of the model structure, please refer to the paper

 ## Table of Contents